 In contrast, the upper reaches of the Alt are very urban in nature and are possibly the main cause of pollution in the Alt and its tributaries, which is added to by the inputs from agriculture.

-Both the Lower Mersey and Alt and Crossens are hosted by Healthy Rivers Trust.
+Both the Lower Mersey and Alt and Crossens are hosted by Mersey Rivers Trust.